Modelica Assignment

 Figure 2: Buttons to change editor views.
 The Icon view is only used to arrange connector points for a block.

-In the text editing pane, you can now define your modelica model in-between the model and its corresponding end declarations.
 Look at the Modelica By Example website for simple introductory examples of Modelica models based on simple Ordinary Differential Equations of physics.

 If you are making a component-based model.
 You can add components to the model by dragging them from the Libraries pane onto the graphical editor.
 You will be prompted to give the component a unique name.
 You can draw connections between the interfaces of components by holding the left mouse button while simultaneously moving it from one interface ot the other.
 This highly intuitive.
 You can modify parameters of the components by double-clicking on them, which will open the Element Parameters box.